scottdware/panco/docs/csvObjects.md

 Tags | Not used - leave blank.
 Device Group/Vsys | Name of the Device Group or Vsys (defaults are: `shared` for Panorama, `vsys1` for a firewall).

+> **_NOTE_**: If you are removing a lot of objects from a group at once, I would recommend breaking up the removal over a
+> couple of lines, instead of putting all the objects you want to remove on one line.

 ## Creating or Modifying Service Objects

 Column | Description